GDQuest/website/content/post/2017/gaq-early-access.md

 banner_alt: Banner for the Krita course.
 A pig and a rabbit character in the forest.
 ---

+Update: the course is now out!
+Learn more below.

 **Do you want to become a better artist?
 To learn how professionals make beautiful sprites?** Make professional painterly game art with Krita is a new premium training out in early access.
 It will show you how to make your own 2d game art with the open source painting program Krita.

 It is available in 3 different versions to fit your budget and your very needs.
 You'll get 20% off your purchase with the coupon code "early" for the duration of the early access.
 Learn more below: